lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 ![updated right menu](/the_empire_blog/docs/assets/posts/10/updated_right_menu.png)

 And that's it for today!
-In next one, we will be [making it look more like a map](11-making-it-look-like-a-map.html)!
+In next one, we will be take a small detour and introduce the [main menu](11-main-menu.html)!